“Diversity is not about how we differ. Diversity is about embracing one another’s uniqueness.” —Ola Joseph

-Since 1976, February has been known as Black History, or African-American History Month.
-Our San Antonio-area public schools spend a considerable amount of time during the month of February celebrating and honoring historical figures and events that have shaped America’s dense black history.
-Students are taught the importance of inclusion and diversity.
-Schools spotlight influential African-American activists and leaders and historical events.
-Teachers focus on African-American authors like Toni Morrison and Maya Angelou and significant historical locations and events in places like Birmingham, Montgomery, and Selma.
-Classroom doorways and school corridors are decorated with quotes and tributes honoring contributions African-Americans have made to our diverse country’s rich history.
+Since 1976, February has been designated African-American History Month, or Black History Month.
+Our public schools spend the month of February remembering and celebrating significant historical figures and events that have shaped our country’s rich black history.
+Our students are reminded of the importance of diversity and inclusion.
+They study prominent African-American leaders and momentous events.
+Teachers highlight African-American authors like Maya Angelou and Toni Morrison and historical locations and events in places like Selma, Birmingham, and Montgomery.
+School hallways and classroom doors are decorated with tributes and quotes celebrating contributions African-Americans have made to our country’s lush diversity.

-Do you ever wonder why we celebrate Black History Month in February?
-Here are some intriguing facts regarding African-American history in the month of February:
+Have you ever wondered why we celebrate in February?
+Here are some interesting facts regarding African-American history in February:

--Black writer and abolitionist Frederick Douglass and President Abraham Lincoln were both born in February.
+- Both black abolitionist and writer Frederick Douglass and President Abraham Lincoln were born in February.

--The NAACP (National Association for the Advancement of Colored People) was founded in February of 1909.
+- The NAACP was founded in February 1909.

 Check out how some of our Gulf Coast- area schools honored Black History Month!